 M.A.
-Students, 2016-2017
+Students, 2017-2018

-Blaire Grassel: I am a first-year M.A. student with a B.A. in Creative Writing from Malone University.
+Blaire Grassel: I am a second-year M.A. student with a B.A. in Creative Writing from Malone University.
 My interests lie mainly in English literature, particularly in the medieval and Victorian eras, though I also have an interest in American confessional poetry.

-Kim Grogan: I am a first-year M.A. student with a B.A. from Case Western Reserve University in Cognitive Science (2016).
+Kim Grogan: I am a second-year M.A. student with a B.A. from Case Western Reserve University in Cognitive Science (2016).
 My interests lie in the intersection between literature and cognitive linguistics, with a focus on the ways in which conceptual metaphor, force dynamics, and semiotics manifest and function within poetry and the novel.

-Sabrina Skelly: I am a first-year M.A. student with a B.A. in English from the University of Mount Union (2016).
+Sabrina Skelly: I am a second-year M.A. student with a B.A. in English from the University of Mount Union (2016).
 My interests include modernist and postmodern literature, Southern Gothic literature, feminist theory, queer theory, and the shifting constructs of masculinity.

 Ph.D.
-Students, 2016-2017
+Students, 2017-2018

 Erin Blakeslee: I am a Ph.D. candidate in the Writing History and Theory (WHiT) program.
 Prior to beginning my studies at CWRU, I taught writing for several years at Purdue University and Ivy Tech Community College in Indiana.
 I have taught a broad range of courses, including developmental writing, advanced composition, second-language writing, and multi-genre creative writing.
 I earned my B.S. in Cinema and Photography from Ithaca College and my M.F.A. in Creative Writing (Fiction) from Purdue.
 My research interests include writing pedagogy and genealogical writing, storytelling, and archival conventions.
 My studies focus primarily on writing situations that occur outside of the classroom and the workplace: in community writing groups, in family archives, in queer feminist performance spaces, and on hobbyist websites.
 I serve as the webmaster for the English Graduate Student Association.